vikejs/vike/README.md

     movies
     .map(movie => {
       const url = `/movie/${movie.id}`
-      const contextProps = { movie }
+      const pageContext = { movie }
       return {
         url,
-        // Beacuse we already provide the `contextProps`, vite-plugin-ssr will *not* call
+        // Beacuse we already provide the `pageContext`, vite-plugin-ssr will *not* call
-        // the `addContextProps()` hook.
+        // any `addPageContext()` hook for `url`.
-        contextProps
+        pageContext
       }
-      // We could also return `url` wtihout `contextProps`.
-In that case vite-plugin-ssr would
+      // We could also only return `url`.
+In that case vite-plugin-ssr would call
-      // call `addContextProps()`.
-But that would be wasteful since we already have all the data
+      // `addPageContext()`.
+But that would be wasteful since we already have all
-      // of all movies from our `await Movie.findAll()` call.
+      // the data of all movies from our `await Movie.findAll()` call.
       // return { url }
     })
   )

   // We can also return URLs that don't match the page's route.
-  // That way we can provide the `contextProps` of other pages.
+  // That way we can provide the `pageContext` of other pages.
-  // Here we provide the `contextProps` of the `/movies` page since
+  // Here we provide the `pageContext` of the `/movies` page since
   // we already have the data.
   const movieListPage = {
     url: '/movies', // The `/movies` URL doesn't belong to the page's route `/movie/:movieId`
-    contextProps: {
+    pageContext: {
       movieList: movies.map(({id, title}) => ({id, title})
     }
   }